Tufts in Madrid

 regions of Spain;

-- Unlimited reimbursement for cultural events such as plays, films, exhibits, concerts, and
+- Unlimited reimbursement for cultural events such as plays, films, cultural exhibits, and museums;

 - European Youth Card;